craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Outlander Nomad

 You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], hunting and raiding to survive.
+All meat is meat.
 You have been spilling blood, sweat, and tears since long before your adventure began.

 You gain +2 to your Constitution Score and +1 to your Dexterity Score.
 You are proficient in the Perception and Insight Skills.
 You know [[Infernal (language)]] and [[Desertspeech (language)]].